PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 For starters, the following two changes will make sterilization between cloning cycles simple:

-1. Eliminate air stones and air-lines: they’re not needed for aeroponic cloning, while difficult to sterilize.
-Also, aeroponic nutrient fly through air spaces containing 20% oxygen.
+1. Eliminate air stones and air-lines: they’re not needed for aeroponic cloning and are challenging to sterilize; while aeroponic nutrients fly through air spaces containing 20% oxygen.

 2. Remove the back plate of your cloners’ pumps, found where the power cord enters the pump.
 It may require a flathead screwdriver to pop it off.
 Once removed, you will discover an orifice where enough liquid enters for pathogens to fester, but minimally accessible to sterilizers; remove permanently!